ahnj/snowfla/content/posts/build-snowflake-kafka-connector.md

 # Successful Build & Test

-Job `build_apache_aws` has two primary objectives, first is a build of the plug-in jar: `snowflake-kafka-connector-1.5.0.jar`, followed by a test of the built jar.
+Job `build_apache_aws` has two primary objectives, first is a build of the plug-in jar: `snowflake-kafka-connector-1.5.0.jar`, followed by a test of the that jar.
 Successful build of the jar looks like this:

 ![cli](/images/plug-in-build-jar.png)

-From Snowflake web gui, you should be able to see all of the snowflake operations in action while the test is in flight.
+From Snowflake web interface, you should be able to see all of the snowflake operations in action while the test is in flight.

 ![gui](/images/post_test_history_view.png)

-Docker container remains available after test completion for further inspection.
+Docker container remains available after the test completion for further inspection.

 ```bash
 $ docker ps